-Brain dysfunction may be widespread (diffuse) or limited to a specific area (localized).
-Diffuse dysfunction is caused by disorders that affect large areas of the brain, including the following:
+Diffuse brain dysfunction is caused by disorders that affect large areas of the brain, including the following:

-Diffuse damage tends to affect consciousness, making people difficult to arouse (causing stupor) or impossible to arouse (causing coma).
+Diffuse damage tends to affect consciousness, making people drowsy, difficult to arouse (causing stupor), or impossible to arouse (causing coma).
 Localized damage tends to affect specific functions.
 However, the severity of brain dysfunction depends on the extent of brain damage as well as the location.
-When the cerebral cortex (the outer layer of the cerebrum, the largest part of the brain) is damaged, the degree of dysfunction is proportionate to the extent of the damage: The more extensive the damage, the more severe the dysfunction is likely to be.
-However, when the brain stem (which regulates critical body functions and levels of consciousness) is damaged, a relatively small amount of damage may cause complete loss of consciousness and even death.
+When the cerebral cortex (the outer layer of the cerebrum, the largest part of the brain) is damaged, the degree of dysfunction is often proportionate to the extent of the damage: The more extensive the damage, the more severe the dysfunction is likely to be.
+However, damage to some areas of the brain can cause severe dysfunction even when the damaged area is small.
+When the brain stem (which regulates critical body functions and levels of consciousness) is damaged, a relatively small amount of damage may cause coma and even death.